Custom error pages

 - Add the following

-<customErrors> section to handle the most common error codes:
+<customErrors> section to handle the 500 error code:

 This <customErrors> section above handles errors when accessing ASP.NET files (for example .aspx files).
 The paths to the error pages are virtual relative paths.